DanAdewole/DanAdewole/README.md

 * 🤝  I'm open to collaborating on Interesting Projects (Django and Flask especially)

-* ⚡  I am also a creatve freelance graphics designer.
+* ⚡  I am also a creative freelance graphics designer.
 Some of my designs are on instagram [here](https://www.instagram.com/dan_adewole)

 ### Projects